Windstream vs. Spectrum: Which Internet Provider Is Best for You?

 - Contract: No contract

-* With autopay for 12 months.
+- With $5 Auto Pay for each month the customer is enrolled in AutoPay.
 Limited-time, non-transferable offer for residential customers that may not be combined with other promotions.
 Credit restrictions may apply.
 Subject to availability.

 Compare Windstream and Spectrum head to head